 Leg 1: Edinburgh Waverley to Paris Gare du Nord

 A brisk walk to the station on a sunny morning, before boarding the newly rebranded “Virgin Trains” East Coast service to King’s Cross.Apart from everything else wrong with privatisation, that money wasted on re-brandning is scandalous.
-I wonder how much cheaper rail fairs would be if we still had trains painted in British Rail blue and white Despite being annoyed by the branding, signs were good
+I wonder how much cheaper rail fairs would be if we still had trains painted in British Rail blue … Continue reading Despite being annoyed by the branding, signs were good

 …the start of an amazing journey.